 Today’s reading is probably one of the best known passages in the Old Testament.
-It is associated with Matt.
-1:18-25, Matthew’s story of the birth of Jesus.
-The latter quotes Isa 7:14 (Matt.
-1:23) which suggests that the Matthew passage is a fulfilment of the Isaiah text.
+It is associated in our lectionary with Matt 1:18-25, Matthew’s story of the birth of Jesus.
+The latter quotes Isa 7:14 (Matt 1:23) which suggests that the Matthew passage is a fulfilment of the Isaiah text.
 That was certainly the understanding of the writer of the Gospel, and Christian tradition has long associated the two passages.
 However, to understand their relationship simply in terms of a ‘prediction’ and its ‘fulfilment’ is to devalue the Isaiah text and to misunderstand the Gospel.
 There are many things to be explored here about what waiting for the Lord to be ‘with us’ implies.

 Finally, there are other complexities to Isa 7:10-16 that inform our interpretation of both Isaiah 7 and Matthew 1.
 In Isa 7:10-12, why does not king Ahaz, who is troubled by threats of attack from nations to the north, ask for a sign from God as to what to do?
 Is the prophet’s oracle in v.
 14 an encouragement urging trust from the king who fears what that will cost him, or does it counter a decision the king has already made which he knows neither the prophet nor God will condone?
 Moreover, the oracle in vv.
 14-15 and its interpretation in v.
 16 give the oracle a positive twist.
 Before this child grows very old, the threat from the north will dissipate.
 But as we read v.
 17 (not included in our reading for today but which rightly concludes the passage), we get a different picture.
 The threatening nations to the north will be overcome by Assyria, with whom Ahaz is thinking of making an alliance.
 But this will also inevitably bring trouble for Ahaz and Judah (Isa 10:5-11).
 The sign of Immanuel, ‘God with us’, is ambiguous.
 Is God with us to deliver us or to judge us?
 Some passages appended to today’s reading, namely vv.
 18-20 and 23-25, say the latter.
 On the other hand, vv.
 21-22 have a more positive outlook.
 It seems the editors of Isaiah deliberately maintained the ambiguity of the sign God insisted on giving Ahaz.
 Is God ‘with us’ for deliverance or destruction, salvation or judgment?
 Can we separate the two?